Menu: Extensions » SUbD » Crease Tool

 If the crease value is equal or higher than the number of subdivision iterations then the crease will appear as being perfectly sharp, as if you had not subdivided at all.

-The crease can also be adjusted by using the Value Control Box.
+The crease can also be adjusted by using the Measurement Box.
 If you append "s" at the end of the crease value it will set it as absolute value for all selected entities.

 Often similar results to creasing can be achieved by adding additional loops to the control-mesh.
 This might even reduce the amount of subdivisions and polygons needed to make the mesh look smooth.